alanczeme/endure-personal-crm/README.md

+## README

-# README
+# Personal CRM Project

-This README would normally document whatever steps are necessary to get the application up and running.
+Steps to get the application up and running.

-Things you may want to cover:
+Things to cover:

 * Ruby version